maple-labs/maple-docs/technical-resources/pools/accounting/pool-accounting-examples.md

 # Overview

 This section is intended to demonstrate multiple scenarios with loans to show how value is represented with `totalAssets`.
 During each payment, accounting state in the Pool contracts is changed in the following way:
 1. `accountedInterest` is decreased.
-This is because the $outstandingInterest$ portion of `assetsUnderManagement` must discretely decrease when a payment is made.
+This is because the $$ outstandingInterest $$ portion of `assetsUnderManagement` must discretely decrease when a payment is made.
 2. `domainStart` is updated to the current timestamp.
 3. `issuanceRate` is updated based on the resulting state.
 4. `domainEnd` is set to the next earliest payment due date.